vtjongar/portfolio-react/README.md

 - an about page that introduces who I am
 - a projects page that lists my projects with links to their code bases and their live sites
 - a link to my resume
-- a contact page with information on how to reach me
+- a contact page with information on where to reach me

 ## Technologies Used
 - Node